 10. The number of goals scored determines the outcome of a game

-Everyone who plays in a competitive game in any sport wants to win!
+Everyone who plays a competitive game in any sport wants to win!
 And it’s no different in soccer.
-There can only be one winner and it’s important to know who that winner is.
+There can only be one winner, and it’s important to know who that winner is.

 This is the essentials of what you need to know about determining the outcome of the game:

 - A goal is scored when the whole of the ball passes over the goal line, between the goalposts, and under the crossbar.